iverson52000/summary-stats/README.md

-# TrelloClone build in React.js
+# TrelloClone built in React.js